 - How to use adversity to build connections.

 Today I had an inspiring chat with Jordan Kallman, co-owner of The Social Concierge, an event marketing agency.
 Jordan has spent many years in the event industry and has created events for some of the world’s biggest companies.
-Today, he’s here to talk about a few things you should and shouldn’t do in order to host a successful event.
+Today, he’s here to talk about a few things you should and shouldn’t do in order to hosting events successfully.

 One of the biggest mistakes people make when planning an event is diving right in.
-Regardless of what type of event you have in mind or what type of guests you want to attract, Jordan says there are two things people don’t realize about planning an event.
+Regardless of what type of event you have in mind or what type of guests you want to attract, Jordan says there are two things people don’t realize about planning and hosting events.

-- Hosting an event is a lot more expensive than you think it is.
+- Hosting events is a lot more expensive than you think it is.

 - It’s harder than you realize to get people to show up.